mmkal/ts/packages/expect-type/readme.md

 expectTypeOf<1 | undefined | null>().toBeNullable()
 ```

-Assertions can be inverted with `.not`:
+Most assertions can be inverted with `.not`:

 ```typescript
 expectTypeOf(1).not.toBeUnknown()